vijay1996/Inpusplugin/README.md

 ![user-list](docs/UserList.png)

 Like mentioned in the description, The items listed in the above tables are clickable.
 User can click the back button to move to the previous display.
+User can also click the reload data link to reload the list data and also the page.
 On clicking any of the items in the above table another table will be displayed with the details of the selected user in a format shown below -

 ![user-details](docs/UserDetails.png)